lklok66/ice/objc/demo/iPhone/voip/README.txt

 public one provided by ZeroC, you will need to modify the Glacier2 configuration to use new certificates. iOS 5 no longer supports X.509 certificates that use MD5 hashes.
-Since the certificates that are included in the Chat Demo distribution use MD5 hashes, the iPhone chat client will not be able to connect to a local Glacier2 server unless you replace the Glacier2 certificates with new ones that are included in your Ice Touch distribution.
+Since the certificates that are included in the Ice distribution use MD5 hashes, the iPhone client will not be able to connect to a local Glacier2 server unless you replace the Glacier2 certificates with new ones that are included in your Ice Touch distribution.

 In the file java/demo/Glacier2/voip/config.glacier2, replace the